 “Tea is fine,” Hanuman said hastily.

-"Did you bring the shoes?" asked Aglaope, watching with ill-concealed disgust as her daughters broke rank and began to feast upon the prepared breakfast.
+“Did you bring the shoes?” asked Aglaope, watching with ill-concealed disgust as her daughters broke rank and began to feast on the prepared breakfast.
 Hanuman at least had a little grace when it came to eating.
-"I believe we can identify the mysterious Lady Aphrodite through quite a simple test."
+“I believe we can identify the mysterious Lady Aphrodite through quite a simple test.”